bennychen2004181026/weather-app-p2/NOTE.md

                -WeatherIcon
                -TemperatureRange

-### The compoent with identicial name could be reused
+### The component with identical name could be reused

 -WeatherIcon
 -TemperatureRange